KINGS WILLIAMSBURG GROWTH REPORT

 Fix #6 — Protect What Is Working

-• Google: 93 trials, 35 sign-ups, 37.6%.
-Six months running, this is your best channel by a wide margin — more than double Referral's 13.5%.
-Jessica Belle, Estefany Lopez, Daniel Leung, and Chapin Arbuthnot are all recent Google leads worth chasing.
+• Google: 97 trials, 35 sign-ups, 36.1%.
+Six months running, this is your best channel by a wide margin — nearly 3x Referral's 13.0%.
+Maya Pineda (6/27) is the newest Google lead worth chasing.
 Ask every new member for a review the moment they sign up — it feeds the channel that is already working.

-• Walk-By is small (5 trials) but punches above its weight at 40.0% conversion — the best rate of any channel.
+• Walk-By just got even better — still small (6 trials) but now converting at 50.0%, the best rate of any channel.
 It will not move the needle on volume, but do not ignore anyone who walks in off the street.

-• Pricing objections are still appearing (Jessica Belle, Estefany Lopez on 6/14, Daniel Leung on 6/17 — all “motivated and qualified, needs to work out the budget”).
-Have a payment plan or a 2-week intro rate ready for this segment.
+• Pricing and busy-schedule objections are still appearing (Maya Pineda 6/27 still needs to “think about it,” Jessica Belle 6/27 says she is “too busy with work”).
+Have a payment plan or a fast-track offer ready for this segment.
 These are not tire-kickers — they want to join.